UbiquityRobotics/learn/quick_start/image_no_magni.md

     sudo systemctl disable magni-base

+### Disabling The Automatic Startup of roscore
+The Ubiquity Robotics images will start up roscore by default.
+Robot Operating System, ROS, uses a core process and the Magni software platform is based on ROS.

+In some cases users may want to disable even the startup of roscore and you can use the line that follows to do so after connecting to a linux console.

+    sudo systemctl disable roscore

 ### Using The GPIO Lines
 Our image uses some of the GPIO lines to control our Magni robot.
 By default many of the lines are